willstudy/iotex-docs/home-example.md

 heroText: null
 tagline: null
 mainTitle: "Documentation"
-subTitle: "Whether you’re a startup or a global enterprise, learn how to integrate with Stripe to accept payments and manage your business online."
+subTitle: "Whether you’re a startup or a global enterprise, learn how to integrate with IoTeX to empower IoT with privacy and trust."
 topCard:
   title: "Integrate faster with Stripe Checkout"
   content: "Redirect your customers to a Stripe-hosted payments page—prebuilt, safe, and responsive across web and mobile."